YubiKey: ROCA vulnerability in certain YubiKey 4, 4C, and 4 Nano devices

 In October 2017, security researchers found a vulnerability (known as ROCA) in the implementation of RSA keypair generation in a cryptographic library used by a large number of Infineon security chips, as used in a wide range of security keys and security token products (including YubiKey).
 The vulnerability allows an attacker to reconstruct the private key by using the public key.
 All YubiKey 4, YubiKey 4C, and YubiKey 4 Nano devices within the revisions 4.2.6 to 4.3.4 were affected by this vulnerability.
 Yubico remedied this issue in all shipping YubiKey 4 devices by switching to a different key generation function and offered free replacements for any affected keys until March 31, 2019.
-In some cases, the issue can be bypassed by generating new keys outside of the YubiKey and importing them onto the device.
+In some cases, the issue could be bypassed by generating new keys outside of the YubiKey and importing them onto the device.

 OTP password protection on YubiKey NEO

 In January 2018, Yubico disclosed a moderate vulnerability where password protection for the OTP functionality on the YubiKey NEO could be bypassed under certain conditions.
 The issue was corrected as of firmware version 3.5.0, and Yubico offered free replacement keys to any user claiming to be affected until April 1, 2019.